alexamorim1998/Kyphosis_Predictive_Model/README.md

 **Purpose**

-This project consisted in determining If the treatment for kyphosis really, threw a predictive model based on decision tree/random forest
+This project consisted in determining If the treatment for kyphosis really is effective or not, threw a predictive model based on decision tree/random forest

 **Technologies:**